 Legal Issues

-McAfee is a well-known antivirus software that has faced its fair share of legal issues over the years.
+The Best is a well-known antivirus software that has faced its fair share of legal issues over the years.
 Some users have claimed that the software itself is a form of malware, while others argue that the company’s practices are questionable.

 Class Action Lawsuits